cvhoangpt/vht_intern/README.md

 # vht_intern
-Belongs to the technical internship subject at VHT.
-Create by hoangcv
+# Create by hoangcv

-This project include Java Core and Spring Boot basic
+This project contains some excercises and spring boot basic which is the technical internship at VHT.